Ontario’s Human Rights Code

 For more information

-To file a complaint – called an application – contact the Human Rights Tribunal of Ontario at:
+To file a human rights claim (called an application) contact the Human Rights Tribunal of Ontario at:

 Toll Free: 1-866-598-0322

-If you need legal help, contact the Human Rights Legal Support Centre at:
+To talk about your rights or if you need legal help with a human rights application, contact the Ontario Human Rights Legal Support Centre at:

 Toll Free: 1-866-625-5179